firecat53/networkmanager-dmenu/README.md

   accessible under a "Saved connections" sub-menu.
 - If desired, copy the networkmanager_dmenu.desktop to /usr/share/applications
   or ~/.local/share/applications.
-- If you want to run the script as $USER instead of ROOT, set [PolicyKit permissions][5].
+- If you want to run the script as $USER instead of ROOT
+    1. Set [PolicyKit permissions][5].
 The script is usable for connecting to pre-existing connections without setting these, but you won't be able to enable/disable networking or add new connections.
+    2. For bluetooth control, the user needs to have access to `/dev/rfkill`.
+On some distros (e.g. Archlinux), `/dev/rfkill` belongs to a group such as `rfkill`.
+In this case, ensure $USER belongs to that group.
+For other distros (e.g. Fedora), you can use udev to ensure `/dev/rfkill` belongs to a group.
+For example, create `/etc/udev/rules.d/10-rfkill.rules`:

+                KERNEL=="rfkill", GROUP="wheel", MODE="0664"

+       and then ensure $USER belongs to the `wheel` group.

 ### Config.ini values